easybuilders/easybuild/docs/Contributing.rst

 easyconfigs are written in Python syntax).
 However, also the grouping and ordering of easyconfig parameters is a part of the 'code' style we maintain.

+An automated (partial) check to see whether easyconfig files are ready to contribute can be performed via ``eb --check-contrib``.
+This will check:

+* style aspects for the specified easyconfig files
+* whether SHA256 checksums are included for all source files & patches

-An automated (partial) style check on easyconfig files can be performed via ``eb --check-style``, and is also a part of the test suite run by Travis for easyconfig PRs.
+This check is also a part of the test suite run by Travis for easyconfig PRs.

 .. _contributing_review_process_review_pr: